chris-german/Hoffman2Tutorials/JuliaTutorial/README.md

 module load julia/1.1.0
 ```

 If you are going to need packages installed for your use on Hoffman2, load julia using `julia` and then install the packges.
 Note: This should be done on a compute node as compiling julia and libraries can take quite a bit of resources.
-Therefore, you should use `qrsh`, discussed later to do this.
+Therefore, you should use `qrsh`, discussed in the general guide.
 Computing power is limited on login nodes so you should not run any analyses on the login node.

 # Accessing a compute node